CTV

 Wireframe

-In an example of design-phase user testing, we wanted to find out what environment best-suited users while looking to binge content.
-95% of users preferred a dark "theatre mode" as they browse through content.
+In an example of design-phase usability testing, we wanted to find out what environment best suited users while binging.
+95% of users preferred a dark "theatre mode" as they browsed or watched.
+This gave the leadership team new insight that adhering to a strict brand standard (previous CTV environment was primarily light for reading purposes) could disrupt viewership on a subsconscious level.

 CTV_Specialty